DINHC/web-scraping-challenge/README.md

       - Once that was done a app.py was created to reference a index.html and the scrape.py

       - An index.html was then created to shape how the site is suppose to look like.
-With a main scarpe button in the middle with the various images placed together with the news         title/paragraph and facts
+With a main scrape button at the top with the various images placed together with the news           title/paragraph and facts underneath